CloudReactor/cloudreactor-python-ecs-quickstart/docs/development.md

 To adding a python library to your runtime dependencies, follow these steps:

 1. Add the library name to `requirements.in`
-2. Run:
-    `docker-compose run --rm pip-compile`
-This will update the file `requirements.txt`.
-3. Rebuild your task code:
+2. Rebuild your task code:

     docker-compose build task_1

 Now you can start using the dependency in your code.
-4. You should also rebuild the development requirements so that the development tools are aware of your libraries.
-For example, pylint will warn you about bad import statements unless the developement Docker image has libraries that the main Docker image has.
-First re-compile the development requirements:
+3. You should also rebuild the development requirements so that the development tools are aware of your libraries.
+For example, pylint will warn you about bad import statements unless the development Docker image has the libraries that the main Docker image has.

-    docker-compose run --rm pip-compile-dev

-Then rebuild the development image so that it has these requirements:
+To rebuild the development image so that it has these requirements, run:

     docker-compose build pylint